aschulm/battor/README.md

 ### Software

+**Dependencies**
+* automake
+* autoconf
+* make

-The software should build and run on most variants of Linux.
+The software should build and run on most variants of Linux, Mac, as well as Windows (in Cygwin).
 The build and install instructions are as follows:

     $ ./bootstrap
     $ ./configure